2 men missing in Raleigh were killed, police say; 3 arrested

 According to Anthony's father, he was picked up by Brendan around 6:30 p.m.
 Tuesday to let out dogs at his mother's house.

-McCall's girlfriend Katelin Brown says didn't know about Brendan Hurley but had heard Anthony mention him.
+McCall's girlfriend Katelin Brown said she didn't know Brendan Hurley, but she had heard Anthony mention him.

+"I know that he's doing everything he can to come home," she said.
+"If anybody knows where he is, please let him come home."